 The notion of the “offshore” suggests a realm out of reach of the law of the land, existing just off the coast of the regions supervised by regulators and taxmen, but has wildly expanded with the perpetuation of the legal fictions of the offshore as a place that offers an escape from national programs of taxation.
-Rather than exist only as a region beyond the shoreline or coast, and lie of the known map, the “offshore” is what is obscured to legal overview–and lies outside of national legal bounds.
+Rather than exist only as a region beyond the shoreline or coast, and lie of the known map, the “offshore” is what escapes legal overview–and lies outside of national legal bounds.
 Arising as a convention to designate “offshore spaces” that lay outside of the recognized sovereign tax codes.
 But “offshore” regions need not properly be removed far from the mainland, or even from it at all–and are found on most any region or continent, save Antarctica.
 They are places where money of the superwealthy is invisibly routed, out of sight, not to remain, but to escape regulators’ oversight or the payment of a national tax or subject to national sovereign claims.
 The map of the offshore is increasingly a map of the unseen paths of where the superwealthy’s funds go.